korea-dbs/LPStore/README.md

 - After you finished your settings, you can enjoy api features.

-- Our qry_cpy directory provides sample queries for SAMBench.
+- Our qry_cpy directory provides sample queries for SAMA.
 You can use other queries if you want.

 2. Setup Host Sqlite